Nek5000/NekDoc/source/tutorials/conjht.rst

 Variable properties
 _____________________________

-In the :ref:`uservp subroutine <case_files_uservp>`, users can specifiy different variable properties for the fluid and solid subdomains independently.
+In the :ref:`uservp subroutine <sec:uservp>`, users can specifiy different variable properties for the fluid and solid subdomains independently.
 As an example, the thermal diffusivity of Copper is :math:`\alpha = 1.1 (10 ^ {-4})` [:math:`m^{2}/s`].
 The thermal diffusivity ratio of Copper and liquid metal alloy GaInSn (Pr = 0.033) is 10 and the thermal diffusivity ratio of Copper and air (Pr = 0.7) is 5.2 [Foroozani2021]_.
 The conductivity of the solid region is set by comparing the global element number, ``eg``, to the the total number of elements in the *v-mesh*, ``nelgv``.